yegor256/blog/_drafts/static.md

 ---
 layout: post
-title: "A Few Thoughts On Unit Test Scaffolding"
+title: "A Few Thoughts on Unit Test Scaffolding"
 date: 2015-05-24
 tags: oop java
 description:
-  Most unit tests require mocks, stubs and some other structures to be prepared before a test can start working, here is how I recommend to do that.
+  Most unit tests require mocks, stubs, and the preparation of some other structures before a test can be initiated;
+  here is how I recommend you do that.
 keywords:
   - unit test scaffolding
   - unit testing best practices